 The takeaways and quotes will largely be variations of lessons you’ve heard before.
-But the author doesn’t waste time with fluff; the narrative is crisp, the pacing is fast, and the packaging of those quotes is fresh and amusing.
+But the author doesn’t waste time with fluff; the narrative is crisp, the pacing is fast, and the packaging of those familiar takeaways and quotes is fresh and amusing.

 The book is broken down into three different sections: A Gathering, The Story, and A Discussion.
 The vast majority of the book is taken up by “The Story” so that’s what we’ll focus on here.

 The story arc is incredibly well done for such a short book.
 Our hero, Haw, is a “little person” who is at odds with his good friend Hem.
 They’ve run out of cheese at “Cheese Station C” and must enter the vast and seemingly never ending maze to find more.